-In fact, this month, a German pilot study revealed that sexual intercourse with orgasm induces a lingering cycle ("a ‘memory’—characterized by short-term neural activity resulting in long-term neuroendocrine response") in women.
+In fact, a German pilot study revealed that sexual intercourse with orgasm induces a lingering cycle ("a ‘memory’—characterized by short-term neural activity resulting in long-term neuroendocrine response") in women.
 Might these hormonal (prolactin) surges be one of the dominos behind the chronic mood swings reported in the UK study?

 A closer look at the UK study

 The UK researchers noted that "recent" PPS was strongly correlated with relationship imbalances or lack of trust, and emotional difficulties, such as stress or a history of sexual and physical abuse.
 Certainly, there's no reason to doubt that relationship or other stressors indeed increase anxiety, tears and irritability.

 However, for the chronic PPS sufferers, that is, the great majority of sufferers, the disatisfaction-abuse model didn't hold up:

 While accounting for 70% of the variance in recent PPS, relationship satisfaction and previous events of physical abuse only explained 10% of the variability in persistent PPS, suggesting that there are other unknown factors that contribute to ... persistent PPS.

 In our view, it's the chronic PPS sufferers who potentially offer the most intriguing clues for understanding human sexuality.
 In light of the new German findings, these 7.7% of women could well be at one end of a bell curve in how they experience a natural neuro-endocrine postorgasm/copulation cycle (PCC).*